parnish007/parnish007/README.md

 ## 📞 Let's Collaborate!

 I'm always interested in:
-- 🤝 Collaborating on AI/ML projects
+- 🤝 Collaborating on AI/ML and agentic AI projects
-- 💬 Discussing emerging technologies and research
+- 💬 Discussing emerging technologies, MCP, and LLM tooling
 - 🎓 Sharing knowledge and learning from others
 - 🚀 Building solutions to real-world problems